LibraryCarpentry/lc-shell/_episodes/05-counting-mining.md

 {: .output}

 We got back the counts of the instances of the string `revolution` within the files.
-Now, amend the above command to the below and observe how the output of each is different:
+Now, amend the above command to the below by adding `i` to the `-c` flag and observe how the output of each is different:

 ~~~
 $ grep -ci revolution *.tsv